Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Gauging a non-relativistic particle model on the torus

 \subsection{Particle on the torus}

-In the first part of this article we assume a non-relativistic particle on a torus in a three-dimensional configuration space.
+In the first part of this article we assume a non-relativistic particle on a torus in a three-dimensional configuration space as a toy model.
 Considering this model, the particle lives on a two-dimensional configuration space, effectively.
 After our gauging process, we will see that at least one dimension is added to the previous configuration space, which makes its space more realistic.

-In all sections of this article we get the radiuses of the torus 1 and $ \varsigma $, in order to use dimensionless coordinates.
+In all sections of this article we get the radii of the torus 1 and $ \varsigma $, in order to use dimensionless coordinates.
 Thus, in spherical coordinates, the surface of a torus is defined by

 The surface of the torus is described by primary constraint $\phi_1=0$ in configuration space for free particle on it.